ronaldllau/VaccineDesign/README.md

 - Visualize prediction scores with interactive charts
 - Input validation for proper peptide sequences
 - Responsive design for desktop and mobile
+- GPU acceleration support for faster predictions with large sequences

 ## How It Works